arcus-smart-home/arcusplatform/khakis/README.md

 If a command is not given then the script will start a bash shell by default.

+## Versioning

+if you invoke `./bin/build.sh` to build your containers, the version will be latest, however if you utilize `./gradlew :khakis:distDocker`, the version will be set based on `version.properties`, e.g. `2019.10.0`.

+The version can be adjusted by changing `version.properties`, but you should probably use the gradle `branchRelease` and `tagRelease` targets instead.

 ## Building Docker Containers

 ```